The main accounting principles adopted in the preparation of the Consolidated Financial Statements at December 31, 2018 are reported below.

 The Consolidated Financial Statements includes the Consolidated Statement of Financial Position, the Consolidated Income Statement, the Consolidated Comprehensive Income Statement, the Consolidated Cash Flow Statement, the Statement of Changes in Consolidated Shareholders’ Equity and the relative Explanatory Notes.

-Similar to the financial statements for the year 2016, IFRS 5 is applied to the commercial aviation handling sector which is not included in the 2017 results line-by-line for each cost and revenue item, but the total result of the business is recorded on a separate line in the account “Discontinued Operations profit/(loss)”; the same treatment is applied to the assets and liabilities related to the commercial aviation handling sector, recorded in separate accounts under assets and liabilities at December 31, 2016.
-No Statement of Financial Position amounts are present at December 31, 2017 as the company SEA Handling was liquidated during 2017.
+In the comparative 2017 financial statements IFRS 5 is applied to the commercial aviation handling sector which is not included in the 2017 results line-by-line for each cost and revenue item, but the total result of the business is recorded on a separate line in the account of the Consolidated Income Statement “Discontinued Operations profit/(loss)”.
+No Statement of Financial Position amounts are present at December 31, 2018 as the company SEA Handling was liquidated during 2017.

-The consolidated financial statements at December 31, 2017 were prepared in accordance with IFRS in force at the approval date of the financial statements and the provisions enacted as per Article 9 of Leg.
+The Consolidated Financial Statements at December 31, 2018 were prepared in accordance with IFRS in force at the approval date of the financial statements and the provisions enacted as per Article 9 of Leg.
 Decree No. 38/2005.
-The term IFRS includes all of the International Financial Reporting Standards, all of the International Accounting Standards and all of the interpretations of the International Financial Reporting Interpretations Committee (IFRIC) previously called the Standing Interpretations Committee (SIC) approved and adopted by the European Union.
+The term IFRS includes all of the International Financial Reporting Standards, all of the International Accounting Standards and all of the interpretations of the International Financial Reporting Interpretations Committee (IFRIC) previously called the Standing Interpretations Committee (SIC) endorsed and adopted by the European Union.

-In relation to the presentation method of the financial statements "the current/non-current" criterion was adopted for the Statement of Financial Position while the classification by nature was utilised for the comprehensive income statement and the indirect method for the cash flow statement.
+In relation to the presentation method of the financial statements "the current/non-current" criterion was adopted for the statement of financial position while the classification by nature was utilised for the income statement and comprehensive income statement and the indirect method for the cash flow statement.
+Where present the balances and transactions with related parties are reported.

-The consolidated financial statements were prepared in accordance with the historical cost convention, except for the measurement of financial assets and liabilities, including derivative instruments, where the obligatory application of the fair value criterion is required.
+The Consolidated Financial Statements were prepared in accordance with the historical cost convention, except for the measurement of financial assets and liabilities, including derivative instruments, where the obligatory application of IFRS 9 is required.

-The Consolidated Financial Statements were audited by the audit firm Deloitte & Touche SpA, the auditor appointed by the Company SEA SpA and the Group.
+The Consolidated Financial Statements were audited by the audit firm Deloitte & Touche SpA, the auditor appointed by the Company and the Group.

 2.3 Accounting standards, amendments and interpretations not yet applicable and not adopted in advance by the Group

-Below we report the international accounting standards, interpretations and amendments to existing accounting standards and interpretations, or specific provisions within the standards and interpretations approved by the ISAB and already endorsed by the European Union, but not mandatory and not adopted in advance by the companies of the Group:
+Below we report the international accounting standards, interpretations and amendments to existing accounting standards and interpretations, or specific provisions within the standards and interpretations endorsed by the IASB which have not yet been endorsed for adoption in Europe, or where adopted in Europe, at the endorsement date of the present document were not adopted in advance by the Group:

 |IFRS 16 Leases||YES||Periods which begin from Jan 1, 2019|